-This error bit will be set if the Locked and Unlocked Sensors are on at the same time.
-If the condition is not on anymore then the bit will be automatically reset.
+This error bit will be set if the Locked and Unlocked Sensors are on at the same time or if the latch/ unlatch motion of the Tool Changer is incomplete or faulty.
+If the condition is not on anymore then the bit shall be automatically reset.